finfollow/finsquid-auth-sdk/docs/getting-started.md

 ### 3. Add a listener to your app

-All communication between an iframed Tink Link and the parent host is done via postMessage.
+All communication between an iframed Finsquid Auth and the parent host is done via postMessage.
 Register a listener to start receiving messages.
 How you do this is up to you, but the code below shows the basics.

 ```js
 window.addEventListener("message", handlePostMessage);